near/discovery-docs/docs/discovery/api/storage.md

 ## Storage.privateSet

-`Storage.privateSet(key, value)` - sets the private value for a given key under the current widget.
-The value is private, only the current widget can read it.
+`Storage.privateSet(key, value)` - sets the private value for a given key under the current component.
+The value is private, only the current component can read it.

 :::note
 Private and public values can share the same key and don't conflict.